Excl. HK, JP, KR, PR, US

-Tire Pressure Monitoring System (dTPMS)1 is a monitoring system for the tire pressure.
-A correctly inflated tire means less tire wear, lower fuel consumption and safer driving.
+Tyre Pressure Monitoring System (dTPMS)1 is a monitoring system for the tyre pressure.
+A correctly inflated tyre means less tyre wear, lower fuel consumption and safer driving.

-The TPMS system uses sensors that are located in the air valves to monitor tire pressure levels.
-When the sensors detect an incorrect tire pressure, the warning light on the dashboard comes on to indicate incorrect tire pressure.
-A message also appears in the driver display.
-When the tire pressure light comes on, this means that one or more tires has incorrect tire pressure.
+The TPMS system uses sensors that are located in the air valves to monitor tyre pressure levels.
+When the sensors detect an incorrect tyre pressure, the warning lamp illuminates on the dashboard to indicate incorrect tyre pressure.
+A message also appears in the driver's display.
+When the tyre pressure lamp illuminates, this means that one or more tyres has an incorrect tyre pressure.

 Set of four sensors

 Facts and advantages

 Volvo recommends TPMS sensors on all the wheels of the car.

 The TPMS system serves to indicate incorrect tyre pressure, but is not to be used as a replacement for normal tyre maintenance.